tslever/wordprocessors/README.md

 # tsl2b_DS5111su24_lab_01
-Contains Lab 1: Makefiles, Linux, And Bash
+Contains project for Data Engineering

 To get texts from Project Gutenberg, do the following.